-The old town of Braunschweig — better known to English speakers as Brunswick — is the second largest city in the Land of Lower Saxony on the River Oker.
-In the old town, a few enclaves of heritage buildings bear witness to the rich history of the town, while those areas destroyed in WWII have largely been rebuilt as close as possible to their original plans.
-Highlights of a visit include the old castle square and the cathedral, as well as numerous fascinating museums, tourist attractions, and festivals.
+The old town of Braunschweig — better known to most English speakers as Brunswick — is the second largest city in the Land of Lower Saxony on the River Oker.
+Also known as the "Lion City" for its famous 12th-century bronze lion, Brunswick's well-preserved Old Town contains a number of enclaves (sometimes referred to as "islands" by the locals) of heritage buildings, which bear witness to the rich history of the town.
+Interestingly, those areas destroyed in WWII have largely been rebuilt as close as possible to their original plans.

 Address: Domplatz 5, 38100 Braunschweig